Commodore64HomeBrew/Contiki-BBS/README.md

     Network data correct (y/n)? y

-4...User editor

-The user editor is currently very limited.
-The only thing it does is add users to its database, nothing else.
-At the moment Contiki BBS does not care about usernames, it does not even distinguish between different users.
-This will change in future versions of the program.
-As for now a single user will be all we need.
-In the example below we just provide a simple 'guest' user with the password 'guest', so we can log in into our new BBS.

-    * BBS user editor

-    (A)add, (E)dit or (L)ist users?
-A

-    * Initializing user databases ...

-    User #  : 001
-    Username: guest
-    Password: guest
-    Access lvl.: 10

-    User data correct (y/n)? y

 q...Quit

-You have now set up your Contiki BBS system and are ready to run.
+You have now set up your Magnetar BBS system and are ready to run.
 Quit the BBS setup program from the main menu by entering 'q'.

-Running Contiki BBS
+Running Magnetar BBS
 ------------------
-Once you have set up your Contiki BBS, reset your machine or emulator and load the Contiki BBS server from the Commodore 64 BASIC prompt.
+Once you have set up your Magnetar BBS, reset your machine or emulator and load the Magnetar BBS server from the Commodore 64 BASIC prompt.

 1.)
-Load and run Contiki BBS
+Load and run Magnetar BBS
-    LOAD "CONTIKI-BBS",8,1
+    LOAD "MAGNETAR-BBS",8,1

 2.)
 Start it...
     RUN